IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2024-09-14

+* new: If the quote is at the beginning or end of the paragraph, change it to tag style.
+(If it doesn't display correctly, refresh the page with F5.)

 ## 2024-09-13

 * Quick Documentation: Add "Document Backside" (Draft), where each document can switch between the backside and the front side using `F4`.
 The default shortcut is likely to conflict, so please adjust it.